 Like traditional total hip replacement, anterior hip replacement involves removing the damaged portions of the hip joint and replacing them with implants designed to improve hip mobility and function.
 The anterior approach is considered minimally invasive because the muscles do not need to be cut to access the hip joint and prepare the bones for implant placement.
 The procedure is typically completed in under an hour.

 Recovering from anterior hip replacement is typically much easier on patients as compared to the recovery process for the posterior approach.
 Because the muscles are not cut, patients have much less pain in the postoperative period.

 I will recommend at-home exercises for patients to improve strength and range of motion in the hip.
-Over 90% of my patients do not need formal physical therapy after an anterior hip replacement, which provides a significant cost savings for the patient.
+95% of my patients do not need formal physical therapy after an anterior hip replacement, which provides a significant cost savings for the patient.

 Because the recovery process is much quicker, patients are able to resume most normal activities within 6 weeks of surgery.
 Depending on the nature of the patient’s work, some patients are able to return to work as soon as one week after surgery.
 If the patient’s occupation is physically demanding, it may be 10-12 weeks before they are cleared to return to work.

 Long-term results of anterior hip replacement are comparable to that of a traditional hip replacement but have significant advantages when it comes to patient recovery.